 |SOC 1110||Introduction to Sociology||3|

-* BIO 2121, BIO 2122, BIO 1131 and PSY 2223 must be successfully completed within ten years of entry into the first clinical nursing course.
-If older than ten years, the course must be repeated.
+*BIO 2121 and BIO 2122, or the equivalent must be successfully completed within five years of entry into the first clinical nursing course.
+If older than five years, the courses must be repeated.

 ** Students may choose from MTH 1070 Quantitative Reasoning or STT 2640 Elementary Statistics I (see course descriptions for prerequisites).
 Students who plan to pursue a Bachelor of Science in Nursing (BSN) should choose a math course that will satisfy the BSN program requirements for their school of choice.

 The planning schedule below indicates when and where courses in your program of study will be offered for the next two academic years.
 This is helpful information when planning your class schedule for each semester.